 Production Wellbeing Practitioner

-Productions tackling intense themes must provide strong support for all involved.
-A qualified psychotherapist experienced in performing arts offers more than wellbeing checks, creating a therapeutic space with clinical and ethical care.
-A Production Wellbeing Practitioner advises Heads of Department and Producers on duty of care, supporting mental health and resilience for a healthier work environment.
-Unlike many facilitators, Victoria, a registered psychotherapist, can provide one-on-one and group therapy, helping creatives process emotional challenges during development, rehearsals, or filming.
-This support builds resilience and clarity, enhancing artistic engagement and vision.
+Productions addressing intense themes need solid support for all involved.
+A qualified psychotherapist in performing arts offers more than wellbeing checks by creating a therapeutic space with clinical and ethical care.
+A Production Wellbeing Practitioner guides Heads of Department and Producers on duty of care, promoting mental health and resilience.
+Victoria, a registered psychotherapist, uniquely provides both individual and group therapy, helping creatives manage emotional challenges during development, rehearsals, or filming, boosting resilience and artistic clarity..

 “Wessex Grove first started working with Applause for Thought on the West End production of A Little Life, and it is no exaggeration to say that the care, dedication, and resources they gave the company, on stage and off, were exemplary.
 Throughout the 137 performances in London, their team offered essential mental health and wellbeing support to a company of over 30 people, as well as ATG’s front of house teams.”